MojosBeans100/MS4-spaceport/README.md

 - Confirmation of deleted pipeline: to confirm the deletion of a pipeline
 - Log in/log out/sign up pages: for user to be able to sign in/up/out

-The website was designed to be simple, clear and non-cluttered, basic in structure, with attractive images of satellites and images captured by satellites.
+The website was designed to be simple, clear and uncluttered, basic in structure, with attractive images of satellites and images captured by satellites.
 Bootstrap was used to aid responsiveness, as well as media queries in CSS.

 ### Database